Observability for OpenAI Agents

 | Cost overruns | Per-session and per-project cost attribution dashboards |

-Getting Started with OpenAI Agents¶
+Getting Started with OpenAI Agents

 To get started you need to:

-- Install the Anosys logger packages via pip.
+- Install the Anosys SDK packages.

 - Initialize the logger in your code before making OpenAI calls.